melloddy/performance_evaluation/README.md

 print(res['validation']['classification_agg'])
 ```

 #### Step 3.
-Run the derisk workflow as usual  and you willo get some files in the output folder like:
+Run the derisk workflow as usual and you will get some files in the output folder like:

 ```
 cat derisk_sp_20epoch_cls/cls/pred/pred_global_performances.csv